Meet Our Portland Community

 Education, service, and community have long been themes in his life and we're proud and honored to have him working in the office with us!

-Doug joins the Carpe Diem HQ staff as the Latitudes Coordinator after having spent the past several semesters working in the field as a Carpe Diem Overseas Educator.
-Since joining the Carpe Diem team in 2016, Doug has had the opportunity to lead programs in Central and South America, the South Pacific and India, all with incredible student groups!
-As the Latitudes Coordinator, Doug is looking forward to working with students, families, foreign contacts and the HQ staff in a whole new capacity.
-Having personally volunteered with many of the organizations Latitudes students will work with, he is excited to support students on what are sure to be life changing experiences.
+Doug joins the Carpe Diem HQ staff as the Latitudes Year & Outreach Coordinator after having spent several semesters working in the field as a Carpe Diem Overseas Educator.
+Since joining the Carpe Diem team in 2016, Doug has had the opportunity to lead programs in Central and South America, the South Pacific, India, and Hawaii all with incredible student groups and co-OEs!
+As the Latitudes Year & Outreach Coordinator, Doug enjoys working with students, families, foreign contacts and the HQ staff in a whole new capacity.
+Having personally volunteered with many of the organizations Latitudes Year students will work with, he is excited to support students on what are sure to be life changing experiences.

 Born and raised in suburban Chicago, Doug’s family laid the groundwork for a love of nature at an early age thanks to their keen interest of escaping the city to the Northwoods of Wisconsin, canoeing in the Boundary Waters and taking road trips all over the country.
 As a teenager, he participated on adventure travel camps that first showed him the power and benefit of group experiential education.
 Whilst traveling internationally on his own throughout Southeast Asia and South America he became inspired to pursue work in the field of outdoor education, return to those roots in experiential education, which has led him to this point.
 Getting to help facilitate experiential education programs has been a dream come true for Doug, who knows first hand how the world serves as both the best teacher and classroom.